 Light, honey-toned woodgrains works beautifully with pale grey, as the chic, modern shade is nicely offset by the traditional, natural texture.
 Choose Shaker doors for that rustic, homely feel - our Washington doors in Pebble Grey will get your kitchen's country-cottage make-over off to a flying start.

 An untreated hardwood floor and marble-style or granite worktops will give your kitchen a totally modern, Instagram-worthy take on the rustic look.
 Finish with traditional metal fittings such as bronze or copper taps.

 Bright and fresh

-Grey and white is a fantastic pairing that’s particularly good if you have a small kitchen but want the depth and drama of a dark grey.
-The Lewes door in Light Grey is a mid-toned grey that will have real impact in your cooking space while looking great against white walls and pale worktops.
+Grey and white is a fantastic pairing that's particularly good if you have a small kitchen but want the depth and drama of a dark grey.
+The Kingston door in TrueMatt Light Grey is a mid-toned grey that will have real impact in your cooking space while looking great against white walls and pale worktops.

 Warm it up